CleverNucleus/AdiectaMateria/README.md

 # Optional Dependencies (Trinkets)
 - Baubles MC 1.12.2 (THIS IS ONLY NEEDED FOR THE TRINKETS TO WORK).
+- ~Baubles *is* recommended; to get the full use out of this mod it is a must, and it is is generally an exceptionally useful mod to have irregardless.

 # Dev notes
 - ~Cleaned up all the code and added a comment to every method for easier understanding and reading when next updating.